← All Resources

 Free T32.3–4.2 pg/mLActive thyroid hormone; helps clarify T4 results

-TSH (thyroid-stimulating hormone) is the standard screening test.
-The relationship is inverse and counterintuitive: high TSH means your thyroid is underactive (the pituitary gland is producing more TSH to try to stimulate a sluggish thyroid).
-Hypothyroidism is very common, affecting an estimated 5% of Americans, and causes symptoms including fatigue, weight gain, cold intolerance, and dry skin.
-It is easily treated with thyroid hormone replacement medication.
+TSH (thyroid-stimulating hormone) is the standard thyroid screening test, and the relationship is inverse — which trips people up.
+High TSH actually means your thyroid is underactive.
+Your pituitary gland is cranking out more TSH trying to kick a sluggish thyroid into gear.
+Hypothyroidism is surprisingly common (roughly 5% of Americans), and the symptoms are easy to dismiss: fatigue, weight gain, cold intolerance, dry skin.
+The good news is it's one of the most straightforward conditions to treat with thyroid hormone replacement.

 The "normal" range debate: The TSH reference range of 0.4–4.0 is controversial.
 Many endocrinologists consider TSH above 2.5 to be suboptimal, and some patients with TSH of 3.0–4.0 experience hypothyroid symptoms that improve with treatment.
 If your TSH is in the upper end of "normal" and you have symptoms, it is worth discussing with your doctor.